 An Advanced Directive tells your doctor, family, and friends about the health care you want if you can no longer make decisions for yourself.
 It explains the types of special treatment you want or do not want.
-The state Attorney General's office has more information.
-Call 1-800-952-5225.
+For more information, contact the California Attorney General's office toll free at 1-800-952-5225.

 - To stay on a parent’s health plan until age 26.